ameyark28/Uber-Ridesharing-Clustering/Dataset/README.md

-- Every time an individual books an Uber ride from the application, Uber saves that individual's location (longitude and latitude) with a timestamp
+- Every time an individual books an Uber ride from the application, Uber saves that individual's location (longitude and latitude) with a timestamp.
 - Uber has been collecting this data since their functioning.
 - Uber uses this data to determine the optimal position of cabs.